Business Insight

 • Organisational measures include internal processes in place and governance arrangements, including staff training, operating procedures and policies for securing personal information.

-The bill clarifies that reasonable steps under Australian Privacy Principles 11.1 and 11.2 (relating to security and the destruction or de-identification of personal information) include both technical and organisational measures – an uncontroversial position adopting language also used in the GDPR.
+Reasonable steps under Australian Privacy Principles 11.1 and 11.2 (relating to security and the destruction or de-identification of personal information) now include both technical and organisational measures – an uncontroversial position adopting language also used in the GDPR.
 However, the impact underscores the Government’s increasing expectations that organisations have sufficient practices, procedures and systems in place to ensure cybersecurity and protect against data breaches.

-Additional cyber security measures covered by the bill include an eligible data breach declaration regime, allowing the Attorney-General to make a declaration permitting information sharing to assist in data breach response (for example, sharing information between financial institutions to reduce fraud risks).
+Additional cyber security measures in the reforms include an eligible data breach declaration regime, allowing the Attorney-General to make a declaration permitting information sharing to assist in data breach response (for example, sharing information between financial institutions to reduce fraud risks).
 This new mechanism is similar to a regime under the Telecommunications Regulations 2021, introduced in 2022 in the wake of major cyber incidents.

 What it means for you